RWTHmediTEC/CarnaQt/README.md

 Compilation process has been tested with following tool chains:

-* **GCC 4.6** works but is known to have a bug in the C++11 regex module that prevents the test suite from operating properly.
 * **GCC 4.9:** is known to be fully supported.
 * **Visual Studio 2010** is known to be fully supported.